To channel or not to channel: What’s an ISVs best route to market

 While some ISVs opt to go direct with customers, others choose the channel to exponentially expand their sales force.

-Taking the direct route are companies the likes of Sassyan, an AI-powered student safety and well-being startup.
+Taking the direct route are companies the likes of Saasyan, an AI-powered student safety and well-being startup.
 The company has recently appointed Sidney Minassian as chief executive and switched its sales strategy from working through partners to going direct.

 For Minassian, this switch was based on having the best possible subject matter experts representing the company but also about providing the customer with the best buying journey.